Senior family lawyer

 Mary had been an active member of Board of Directors of Access for Parents and Children in Ontario (1996-2004) which was formed in response to a lack of available options for parents who require supervised access locations where access visits could not take place under Children's Aid supervision.
 Mary continues to support the work of this organization to the present date and provides assistance whenever called upon.

-Mary is also active in her community (East York) and has been an active member of the Community Police Liaison Community since 1998, a very successful partnership with a local police division to promote and ensure the safety of our local neighbourhoods.
+Mary is also active in her community (East York) and had been an active member of the Community Police Liaison Committee, the former 54 Division of the Toronto Police Service.
 Mary is a founding member of the Neighbourhood Action Committee established in 1998 in response to concerns about community safety and protection.